Aperitivo: the social event in Italy

 - Vermouth: it is often drunk in the dry version with olives;

 Aperitif: what are the Italian cocktails?

-The first Italian cocktail is the Americano, a drink created in the late nineteenth century in honor of Primo Carnera, an Italian boxer who lived in the USA.
-It is composed of red vermouth, soda and bitters.
+The first Italian cocktail is the Americano, a drink created in the late nineteenth century in honor of Primo Carnera.
+He was an Italian boxer who lived in the USA.
+You can make it mixing red vermouth, soda and bitters.

 Perhaps however, the father of these cocktails was Mi-To, a drink created to celebrate the highway that connected Milan to Turin.
-It is based on Campari and Vermouth in a cup, without ice.
+It creates mixing Campari and Vermouth in a cup, without ice.